Subterranean Discovery: Medieval Welsh Abbey Tunnel from Norman Invasion Period

 2021: Year Of Medieval European Tunnel Discoveries

-The announcement of the discovery of ancient Welsh abbey tunnels comes only two days after Ancient Origins wrote about a similar discovery in Poland.
+The announcement of the discovery of ancient Welsh abbey tunnels came only two days after Ancient Origins wrote about a similar discovery in Poland.

 - Caernarfon Castle: The Imposing Welsh Constantinople